sv410/flowai-landing/README.md

 # FlowAI Landing Page
+Keep Your Team Aligned in Minutes with FlowAI
+Assign tasks, track progress, and keep everyone in sync—effortlessly, all in one place.
 A modern, responsive landing page for FlowAI built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Features